Run KOfam HMMs on an anvi'o contigs database.

 In the contigs-db functions table, annotated KO hits (kegg-functions) will have the source

 KOfam.
-Metabolic Modules and BRITE functional classifications containing these functions also have entries in the table, with sources labeled
+If a modules-db is available, metabolic modules and BRITE functional classifications containing these functions also have entries in the table, with sources labeled

 KEGG_BRITE.
-BRITE classification will not occur if anvi-setup-kegg-kofams was not set up with BRITE data (see the artifact for that program to see how to include BRITE).
+BRITE classification will not occur if anvi-setup-kegg-data was not set up with BRITE data (see the artifact for that program to see how to include BRITE).

 anvi-run-kegg-kofams -c contigs-db